RachReddy/SOLIP-Principles/README.md

 ![image](https://github.com/RachReddy/SOLIP-Principles/assets/94166047/2221cd87-0f67-4c09-bfaf-e73512ebbaf7)

-Solution1 (PREFFERED) : Make Merchent as a interface and make Flipkart, Amazon, Bigbasket as subclasses when implement this interface and then add its own shipping rate percent to its Calculateshippingcost method.
+Solution1 (PREFFERED) : Make Merchent as a interface and make Flipkart, Amazon, Bigbasket as subclasses when implement this interface and then add its own shipping rate percent to each of its Calculateshippingcost method.

 Solution2: By creating inheritance, we make it easy to modify by adding a derived class without touching the existing class
 ![image](https://github.com/RachReddy/SOLIP-Principles/assets/94166047/db0e30fc-668d-44de-bcc8-fa2820759497)